snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-models/dbt-attribution-data-model/custom-implementations/index.md

 Next the model is aggregating data from both the channel and campaign attributions table by conversion, summing up all the different kinds of attribution (first touch, last touch etc.)

-Here comes the second time based filter which you might want to adjust.
-Depending on whether you run your package based on a rolling window or a specific conversion with start and end dates (aka a specific period which should be used in a drop and recompute manner with --full-refresh flag etc.) you filter on the data in the following manner:
+Here comes the second time based filter which you might want to adjust in case you run your package incrementally as default.
+If you adjusted the `snowplow__conversion_window_start_date` and `snowplow__conversion_window_end_date` and ran a specific conversion period, then you can leave it as per default, but for incremental package runs you might want to change the `snowplow__conversion_window_days` variable to extend the analysis period (by default it means it will process last 30 number of days since the last path being available in the paths source (most likely the last page view from the snowplow_unified.views table)).

 ```jinja2
   {% if not var('snowplow__conversion_window_start_date') == '' and not var('snowplow__conversion_window_end_date') == '' %}